andypagdin/money-manager-v3/README.md

 # Money Manager 💵
-Third version of a simple money management offline web app.
 Gain simple insights into your spending.

-money manager was created as a learning project focused on using React, Electron and SQLite to create a cross platform offline application.
+Money manager was created as a learning project focused on using React, Electron and SQLite to create a cross platform offline application.

+The application uses a naive bayes trained classifier to calculate and automatically assign a category to individual transactions.

 ![Home](docs/screenshot-1.png)